National Science Foundation (NSF) officers stress two main points that PIs must adhere to when submitting grant proposals:

 The PAPPG has been modified in its entirety, to remove all references to the Grant

 Proposal Guide (GPG) and Award & Administration Guide (AAG).
 The document will now

 be referred to solely as the NSF Proposal & Award Policies & Procedures Guide (PAPPG).

 The document will be sequentially numbered from Chapter I-XII and all references

 throughout have been modified to reflect this change.
 Part I of the document covers NSF’s

 proposal preparation and submission guidelines, and Part II covers NSF’s award,

 The revision contains changes to policies and procedures associated with proposal submission.
 Significant changes in the NSF's Proposal and Award Policies and Procedures Guide are:

-- Chapter II.C.1.d, Proposal Certifications
+- Chapter II.B, Format of the Proposal

 - Chapter II.C.1.e, Collaborators & Other Affiliations Information